 Nature gets a boost in spring, when white turns to green around the country.
 Temperatures are varied, from cold in March (an average of 0.3°C / 33°F) to relatively mild in May (averaging 6.3°C / 43°F).
 As the months progress, the increasing daylight is noticeable, from 10 hours of daylight in early March to 20 hours in late May.

 Easter falls in spring, and the onset of Lent brings some fun, food-centric celebrations.
-Not long after, nature brings some of our favorite seasonal visitors.
+Not long after, nature brings some of our favourite seasonal visitors.

 The irresistible puffins come to nest in Iceland from late April to August.
 The best time to see puffins is June and July, when they are active and feeding their chicks.

 Whales have a similar schedule.
-From about April to September is the best time to see whales – from boat tours, but also from the shoreline if you're in luck.
+From about April to September is the best time to go whale watching – from boat tours, but also from the shoreline if you're in luck.

 Visiting Iceland in summer

-Summer in Iceland is glorious.
+Iceland summers are glorious.
 It's the most popular time to visit, with scenic highland roads and hiking trails to explore (scroll down for road trip information).
-Puffins and whales are summer visitors keeping animal lovers happy, and daylight is near-endless.
+Puffins and whales are summer visitor keeping animal lovers happy, and daylight is near-endless.

 Summer is also when temperatures peak: the average temperature for these months is around 9°C or 10°C (50°F), but when the sun is shining and there's little wind, this truly is T-shirt weather (we promise!).
 Temperatures can top 20°C (68°F) in many parts of the country.